Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

-Mcintosh Trail Community Services Board Behavioral Health Counseling Center is a methadone treatment facility in Spalding County, Georgia.
-It is situated at 1572 Williamson Road, 30224 zip.
+Mcintosh Trail Community Services Board Behavioral Health Counseling Center is a methadone clinic in Spalding County, GA.
+It is located at 1572 Williamson Road, 30224 zip.
 Mcintosh Trail Community Services Board Behavioral Health Counseling Center provides outpatient treatment, outpatient day treatment or partial hospitalization and intensive outpatient treatment.
-Other than methadone treatment, Mcintosh Trail Community Services Board Behavioral Health Counseling Center offers marital/couples counseling, substance use education and individual counseling.
-Mcintosh Trail Community Services Board Behavioral Health Counseling Center provides medication assisted services to women and men.
+Other than methadone treatment, Mcintosh Trail Community Services Board Behavioral Health Counseling Center offers family counseling, individual counseling and substance use education.
+Mcintosh Trail Community Services Board Behavioral Health Counseling Center provides medication-assisted services to men and women.

-Mcintosh Trail Mh/ad/dd Comm Services Board/dba Pine Woods is a methadone clinic in Spalding County, GA.
-It is located at 1209 Greenbelt Drive , 30224 zip.
+Mcintosh Trail Mh/ad/dd Comm Services Board/dba Pine Woods is a methadone treatment facility in Spalding County, Georgia.
+It is situated at 1209 Greenbelt Drive , 30224 zip.
 Mcintosh Trail Mh/ad/dd Comm Services Board/dba Pine Woods provides hospital inpatient treatment, hospital inpatient treatment and hospital inpatient detoxification.
-Other than methadone treatment, Mcintosh Trail Mh/ad/dd Comm Services Board/dba Pine Woods offers HIV and AIDS education, support and counseling, hepatitis education, counseling and support and substance use education.
-Mcintosh Trail Mh/ad/dd Comm Services Board/dba Pine Woods provides medication-assisted treatment to men and women.
+Other than methadone treatment, Mcintosh Trail Mh/ad/dd Comm Services Board/dba Pine Woods offers hepatitis education, counseling and support, HIV and AIDS education, support and counseling and group counseling.
+Mcintosh Trail Mh/ad/dd Comm Services Board/dba Pine Woods provides medication assisted treatment to women and men.

 Treatment at a suboxone clinic in Spalding County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.